 The sewer system is maintained and operated by the Township under a long-term lease, which expires in 2033.
 The lease agreement requires that the Township pay rents to the Authority equal to the amount of the Authority's monthly debt service.
-The Authority has agreed to rebate 28% of its debt service rental collections on the Guaranteed Note, Series of 1998, to the Township.
-The Guaranteed Notes, Series of 1998 were paid off in 2017.
-The final amount rebated back to the Township in 2017 was \$55,988.

-Lease rental collections for 2017 are comprised of the following:
+Lease rental collections for 2018 are comprised of the following:

-Payment for Authority debt service principal \$ 626,000 Payment for Authority debt service interest 354,722 \$ 980,722
+Payment for Authority debt service principal Payment for Authority debt service interest \$ 449,000 331,251 ¢ 780 251

-The Authority's net investment in lease is equal to the balances of the Guaranteed Notes, Series of 2008 and Series of 2013, less any reserve for future capital expenditures.
+The Authority's net investment in lease is equal to the balances of the Guaranteed Notes, Series of 2008 and Series of 2013.
 Lease rental payments equal to the annual principal repayment of the notes are applied to reduce the net investment in lease.
-The balance at December 31, 2017, was \$9,045,000.
+The balance at December 31, 2018, was \$8,596,000.